How one woman aims to bridge the diversity equity, inclusion gap in the tech industry

 The workshops originally cost $25 before the COVID-19 pandemic.
 But now, Turner is offering these workshops online for free.

-Since this transition, Turner says attendance has increased by nearly 1,500 members as the program looks to help adults learn these new innovative skill sets.
+Since this transition, Turner says attendance has increased to nearly 1,500 members as the program looks to help adults learn these new innovative skill sets.

 How one woman aims to bridge the diversity equity, inclusion gap in the tech industry